kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 1         16 Aug 22 07:54 CEST  now  11 seconds
 ```

-We simulate an update of the web application to a new version, build and deploy it
+Simulate an update of the web application to a new version, build and deploy it:

 ```shell {.command}
 update_web_src
 simulate_build
 simulate_deployment
 ```

-Report what is now running on server
+Report what is now running on server:

 ```shell {.command}
 kosli environment report server production \
     --paths /tmp/try-kosli/server/web_*bin \
     --paths /tmp/try-kosli/server/db_*.bin
 ```

-We can see we have created a new snapshot.
+You can see Kosli has created a new snapshot:

 ```shell {.command}
 kosli environment log production
 ```